Apple Pay: Adoption

-Apple announced that more than one million credit cards had been registered on Apple Pay in the first three days of its availability, making it the largest mobile payment system in the US at the time.
+Apple announced that more than one million credit cards had been registered on Apple Pay in the first three days of its availability, making it the largest mobile payment system in the United States at the time.
 There were 220,000 participating vendors when it launched.
-Outside the United States and the United Kingdom, Apple Pay can be used with American and British payment cards at compatible NFC-based payment terminals.

-In the United States, Apple faced opposition by the mobile payments industry, particularly the Merchant Customer Exchange (MCX) which was trialing a competing system known as CurrentC.
+In the United States, Apple faced opposition by the mobile payments industry, particularly the Merchant Customer Exchange (MCX) which was starting a competing system known as CurrentC.
 Several participants of CurrentC, such as Best Buy, Walmart, and Publix had initially stated that they would not accept Apple Pay as a result of exclusivity deals.
-CVS Pharmacy and Rite-Aid subsequently disabled all NFC payment systems in favor of CurrentC, although due to the exclusivity period ending in August 2015, Rite Aid has begun accepting it August 15, 2015.
-Best Buy has begun to accept Apple Pay at all stores starting in October 2015.
+CVS Pharmacy and Rite Aid subsequently disabled all NFC payment systems in favor of CurrentC, although due to the exclusivity period ending in August 2015, Rite Aid started to accept it August 15, 2015.
+Both CVS and Best Buy started to accept Apple Pay at all stores starting in October 2015.
+MCX and CurrentC ended in March 2017.

 Target's CEO Brian Cornell said that they would be open to accepting Apple Pay eventually after the conversion to chip and PIN technology is done, but they remain involved with MCX.
-On January 22, 2019, Target announced the roll-out of Apple Pay support to all of its US stores.
+On January 22, 2019, Target announced the roll-out of Apple Pay support to all of its stores in the United States.

 Transport for London, one of Apple Pay's official UK launch partners and one of the largest contactless merchants in the world, became the UK's most used Apple Pay merchant.

 As of February 11, 2016, 20% of iPhone 6 users in the United States reported using the service at least once.
-Apple maintains an up-to-date list of merchants who accept Apple Pay on its website.
+Apple maintains an up-to-date list of banks that accept Apple Pay on its website.